-In each session, the subject was challenged more by increasing the number of sets, repetitions, or resistance or changing to new exercises.
-A comprehensive approach focused on the proximal and distal knee joints was adopted by assigning five exercises to the hip muscular structure and five to the ankle muscular structure.
-Exercises were carried out to correct the alignment while performing functional activities.
+During each session, the subject was progressively challenged by increasing the number of sets, repetitions, or resistance or introducing new exercises.
+A comprehensive approach was adopted, focusing on proximal and distal knee joints.
+This was achieved by assigning five exercises each to the hip and ankle muscular structures.
+These exercises were designed to correct alignment during the performance of functional activities.

-This study employed a modified exercise intervention protocol based on Bell et al.'s approach [29].
-This intervention program was designed in alignment with the strategies for corrective exercises outlined in the book of the National Academy of Sports Medicine [30].
-The exercise sessions consisted of a 5-minute warm-up at the beginning and a 5-minute cool-down at the end.
-Participants in the training group completed ten training sessions, each conducted under the supervision of the principal researcher, over three weeks.
+This study implemented a modified exercise intervention protocol, drawing on the approach of Bell et al. [29].
+The intervention program was designed in accordance with the strategies for corrective exercises delineated in the book published by the National Academy of Sports Medicine [30].
+Each exercise session incorporated a 5-minute warm-up at the outset and a 5-minute cooldown at the conclusion.
+Participants in the training group undertook ten training sessions over three weeks, each conducted under the vigilant supervision of the principal researcher.